 ACTION NEED DESCRIPTION IMPORT.
-EFFORT METRIC 7.1.G Monitor extreme weather events and their impacts.
+EFFORT METRIC 7.1.F Monitor extreme weather events and their impacts.
 Climate change could change the underlying criteria used for planning and decision making.
 Keep a register of extreme events including characteristic/data of the event and specifics of its impacts on infrastructure, other City facilities, and private properties.
-High Register collaboratively updated after every major event by Public Works and Planning Department under the direction of the City Manager.
-7.1.H Work with state and federal agencies for mapping and policy related to climate change Mapping related to climate change is incomplete and dated.
-The City of Valdez wishes to have the most up to date mapping including those from other sources to better manage lands and understand how others are responding with climate change policy.
-Ensure that consideration of climate change is included in updates to area wide hazard land mapping including geologically unstable, avalanche, floodplains, and tsunami inundation zones.
-Low Consideration of climate change incorporated into statements of work or contract documents for these types of mapping.
-7.1.1 Report to the community annually with information related to how climate change and weather related events for how they have and are expected to affect the community.
+High Moderate Register collaboratively updated after every major event by Public Works and Planning Department under the direction of the City Manager.
+Evaluate impacts over time.
+7.1.G Report to the community annually on how climate change and weather-related events have, and are expected to, affect the community.
 There is no program in Valdez where climate change and weather impacts are reported to the community.
 Monitor extreme weather events and their impacts and report out annually to community.
 Providing information to the public allows the community to be proactive in response to these impacts.
-Medium Annual report and share findings with public.
-Evaluate impacts over time.
-7.1.J Continue to implement and update the Emergency Operations Plan and Hazard Mitigation Plan This contributes to public safety and effective City operations.
-Both documents are current but require update when new information is available to be responsive.
-This protects the public safety and operations of the City.
-High Evaluate after each event and update to be responsive.
+Medium Moderate First annual report completed and findings shared with the public.
+7.1.H Work with state and federal agencies for mapping and policy related to climate change.
+Mapping related to climate change is incomplete and dated.
+The City of Valdez wishes to have the most up to date mapping including those from other sources to better manage lands and understand how others are responding with climate change policy.
+Ensure that consideration of climate change is included in updates to area wide hazard land mapping including geologically unstable, avalanche, floodplains, and tsunami inundation zones.
+Low Moderate Consideration of climate change incorporated into statements of work or contract documents for these types of mapping.
+7.1.1 Develop, maintain and regularly update the emergency operations plan.
+This contributes to public safety and effective City operations.
+The emergency operations plan needs to be current to allow for response of all hazards including information on critical facilities including, but not limited to, dams, bridges, roads, and other critical utilities and facilities.
+Medium Moderate Updated emergency operations plan.
+7.1.J Coordinate with state and federal officials when developing response plans and seismic ordinance standards.
+This contributes to public safety and effective City operations.
+Both documents are current but require update to be responsive when new information is available.
+This protects public safety and the operations of the City.
+Medium Moderate Evaluate after each event and update to be responsive.
 Implement for each event as needed.
 7.1.K Discourage new subdivisions and increased density in hazard areas subject to flooding.
 Additional development in areas subject to flooding puts people and facilities at risk and is costly to control and maintain.
 The City of Valdez has invested a great deal of resources to mitigate hazards associated with development that exists in the areas most prone to flooding.
 Increased density in these areas could create a further financial burden and put people and facilities at risk.
-Medium Expand flood review associated with subdivision applications.
+Medium Simple Expand flood review associated with subdivision applications.
+7.1.L Coordinate work and obtain 2021/2022 Alaska Avalanche Hazard Inventory and implement recommendations.
+Avalanche hazard mapping and recommendations is incomplete and aging and creates a public safety issue.
+Work is underway for the development of the Alaska's Avalanche Hazard Inventory (AHI).
+Coordinate work and obtain information from the AHI.
+Review and implement recommendations as appropriate.
+Medium Moderate AHI completed and appropriate recommendations implemented.